-This chapter aims to familiarize you with the DP Array data objects, Datasets and Algorithms concepts.
+This chapter describes DP array data objects, datasets and products.
 This is not an exhaustive reference to all the functionality provided, the full set of available array object and dataset capabilities are discussed in the herschel.ia.numeric and herschel.ia.dataset packages Javadoc.